neu-se/CS4530-Fall-2022/Assignments/ip1/ip1.md

 Covey.Town is a web application that consists of some code that runs in each client's web browser, and also code that runs on a server.
 Users join the application in a "town": a 2D arcade-style map with different rooms to explore.
-Each town is also a video call: when two players get close to each other, they can see and hear each other; there is also a text chat available within the twon.
+Each town is also a video call: when two players get close to each other, they can see and hear each other; there is also a text chat available within the town.
 In Winter of 2021, our lead software engineer, Avery, developed a prototype for Covey.Town, and since then, hundreds of students in this class have built on that codebase.
 The most recent class-wide effort added a concept called [Conversation Areas](https://neu-se.github.io/CS4530-Spring-2022/assignments/hw2), allowing players to post a textual description of the topic of their conversation, and making those video conversations private to those players standing within that same area.
 Many student projects in Spring 2022 (some of which are [publicly showcased](https://neu-se.github.io/CS4530-Spring-2022/assignments/project-showcase)) involved creating other kinds of flexible interactions that involve objects in the arcade game, other elements displayed in the browser, and video chat.